 Walking trails are Pāpāmoa Hills Cultural Heritage Regional Park's main feature.
 Take a stroll through the farmland and enjoy the panoramic coastal views.

-The main and most well-known walking track is from the carpark, located on Poplar Lane, to the trig station (at 224 metres).
-This track leads through pine forest, native bush and open grassland and showcases the terracing on several pa sites and breathtaking views from the top.
+The main and most well-known walking track is from the original carpark, located at the end of Poplar Lane, and takes users up to the trig station (at 224 metres).
+This track leads through pine forest, native bush and open grassland, showcases the terracing on several pā sites and promises breath-taking views from the top.
 It takes about 45 minutes and rises relatively steeply.
-You will find an information board at the car park that provides further information about the park.

-There are several other tracks which allow you to explore the cultural heritage of the park and make the most of the expansive views, with most tracks leading you to each of the six pa sites within the Park boundary.
+There are several tracks which allow you to explore the cultural heritage of the park and make the most of the expansive views, with most tracks leading you to the many pā sites within the park boundary.

-Park Rules
+Park rules

 Due to the high number of archaeological and cultural sites located within the Pāpāmoa Hills Cultural Heritage Regional Park activities have been restricted to passive recreation.

-• No dogs permitted at all times.
+- No dogs permitted at all times.

-• No camping.
+- No camping.

-• No motorbikes.
+- No motorbikes.

-• No mountain biking.
+- No mountain biking.

-• No horse trekking.
+- No horse trekking.

-• No fires.
+- No fires.

-• Rubbish free park - care for our environment and take your rubbish home with you.
+- Rubbish free park - care for our environment and take your rubbish home with you.

 Things to note

-• Remember sunscreen and a hat for sunny days and although most tracks are well formed, good walking shoes are recommended, as is a reasonable level of fitness.
+- Remember sunscreen and a hat for sunny days and although most tracks are well formed, good walking shoes are recommended, as is a reasonable level of fitness.

-• Take a bottle of water with you as there is no drinking water supply in the Park.
+- Take a bottle of water with you as there is no drinking water supply in the park.

-• The Park is also an operational farm.
+- The park is also an operational farm.
 Please be careful around livestock and give them space.
 Remember to always leave gates the way you found them.

 2023 upgrade project